Crafting Your Code of Ethical and Harmonious Workplace Conduct

 - Reducing Perceived Pressure to Behave Unethically: The Role of Leaders and Coworkers, Ethics Research Center, 2008

-Need guidance in crafting or revising your Code of Ethical and Harmonious Workplace Conduct ?
+Need guidance in crafting or revising your Code of Ethical, Equitable and Harmonious Workplace Conduct ?

 Regardless of whether your current code of ethical, honorable and harmonious workplace conduct needs an